centria/console/docs/part1.md

 <h3>Exercise 12: A Secret</h3>
 <ol>
-<li>Create a new file to you project called **secret.txt**, and write something inside such as "this is a very important secret".</li>
+<li>Create a new file to you project called "secret.txt", and write something inside such as "this is a very important secret".</li>
 <li>Create a new commit of the new file and the contents added to it.</li>
 <li>Then remove the file **secret.txt**, and create a new commit of the deletition.</li>
 <li>Push the changes to GitHub.</li>